CDCgov/cfa-epinow2-pipeline/SOP.md

 Downstream of this pipeline, the cfa-Rt-postprocessing repo provides additional tools to parse and evaluate the model's outputs.

-This may seem complicated, but once you have your dependencies and crednetials set up, the whole workflow can be run with a single call to `make run-prod` at the command line.
+This may seem complicated, but once you have your dependencies and credentials set up, the whole workflow can be run with a single call to `make run-prod` at the command line.
 This SOP will walk your through the required setup and the underlying steps.

 ### Storage and related repos